 Discover the Russian River Valley Wine Region

-By Shana Clarke March 26, 2019
+By Shana Clarke October 2, 2025

-Located within the greater Sonoma County, the Russian River Valley appellation has long been synonymous with elegant pinot noir and chardonnay.
-While it is high on the list of places to visit for wine lovers, this beautiful region — with its redwoods, outdoor adventures, and luxury accommodations — also draws those looking for a well-rounded Wine Country experience.
+Located within the greater Sonoma County, the Russian River Valley appellation has long been synonymous with elegant Pinot Noir and Chardonnay.
+While it is high on the list of places to visit for wine lovers, this beautiful region—with its redwoods, outdoor adventures, and luxury accommodations—also draws those looking for a well-rounded Wine Country experience.
 Here’s all you need to know about the Russian River Valley.

 Grape Growing History